Arhan002/Arhan002/README.md

 ## 🪄 About Me:

-I am a student at ICFAI Tech Hyderabad.
-Currently working on multiple projects/applications that solve real-world problems.
-I am very invested in my current field of study, which is computer science.
-Always experimenting and hopefully failing — to gain the curiosity to learn new things for me to advance.
+Hello!
+I am a passionate and motivated student pursuing Undergraduation with a keen interest in Computer Science.
+Currently enrolled at ICFAI TECH SCHOOL, I am dedicated to expanding my knowledge and skills in Programming and Data Structures.

 ---